- Why Do You Need Placement Testing?

 - Testing usually takes approximately two-three hours.
 On the day of your assessment, you should plan to arrive at least 15 minutes early.

 - Bring a picture identification (a current driver’s license or a valid passport) with you.
-Also, you should know your social security number.

 The Placement Test may be waived when a student meets one or more of the following criteria:

 - A High School GPA of at least 3.0 and a "C" or better in Algebra II or higher for South Carolina applicants.

 - A "C" or higher in a college level English and Math course from a regionally accredited or approved institution.

 - Earned an associate, bachelor's degree or higher from a regionally accredited institution.

 - A minimum score of 19 on ACT Math waives the Math portion; and a minimum score of 20 on ACT English and Reading waives the Writing and Reading portion.